RapTho/elasticsearch-tutorials/lab-2.md

 }
 ```

-Thats it.
+That's it.
 We can now start adding data!

 ### Adding data